 The SIMTA site, approximately 83 hectares in area, is currently operating as a Defence storage and distribution centre.
 The SIMTA site is legally identified as Lot 1 in DP1048263 and zoned as General Industrial under Liverpool City Council LEP 2008.
-The parcels of land to the south and south west that would be utilised for the proposed rail link are referred to as the rail corridor.
-The proposed rail corridor covers approximately 75 hectares and adjoins the Main Southern Railway to the north.
-The rail line is approximately 3.5 kilometres in length, 20 metres in width (variable width) and includes two connections to the SSFL, one south and one north.
+The parcels of land to the south and south west that would be utilised for the proposed rail corridor are referred to as the rail corridor.
+The proposed rail corridor covers approximately 65 hectares and adjoins the Main Southern Railway to the north.